5kuuk/CTF-writeups/tfc-2024/mcguava/README.md

     - large bin attack on `mp_.tcache_bins` (4 bits bruteforce) so that fake tcache entries for sizes greater than `0x410` are overlapped with a controlled heap chunk
     - leading to arbitrary allocations via partial overwrite

+**20.06.2025 IMPORTANT NOTE**
+- The technique I present here is extremely similar to the intended of the following challenge https://github.com/tj-oconnor/cyber-open-2022/blob/main/pwn/house/Solution.pdf, which is much older.
+- The main difference is that the technique I present achieves the large bin attack targetting `mp_.tcache_bins` without a libc leak, whereas the above needs one

 ## Protections
 We are provided with the executable and the Dockerfile on which it runs on remote